Cuppixx/Cuppixx.github.io/README.md

 - _None._

 The project itself wasn't what I would consider difficult; there were no challenges that caused me to get stuck during development.
 However, a few notable features, while not challenging, were interesting to implement.
 One of these was a recursive algorithm that searches through the project’s file structure to collect any images the user has provided, allowing for a highly flexible file structure.
 No matter how complex or nested, it will return every image.
-This project was also my very first Godot asset/addon, but thanks to the documentation and my general understanding of how Godot assets work, it served as an easy and smooth introduction to Godot development.

 ##### Results & Impact